irarainey/vscode-applicationregistrations/README.md

 This extension was created both as a learning exercise, and to address the common annoyances of managing Application Registrations.
 It is not officially supported and you use it at your own risk.

 It has a dependency on the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), but only because it places the application registrations view into the Azure view container.

-## Current Limitations
-To minimise the impact on performance the application list is currently limited to show only 100 applications.
-However, the filter is applied before this limit so if a required application isn't being shown simply apply a filter on the application display name.
-This limit will be made available as a user setting in a later release.

 ## Known Issues
 Due to the [eventual consistency](https://blogs.aaddevsup.xyz/2021/08/why-do-i-sometimes-get-a-404-when-trying-to-update-an-azure-directory-object-after-i-just-created-it/) of Azure Active Directory, when adding or removing owners they do not always show correctly when the tree view renders after the change.
 If this happens just wait a short time before refreshing the list again.